 NBC has the honor of broadcasting the Super Bowl this year.
-In between commentary from Al Michaels and Cris Collinsworth, we’ll be seeing ads for brands like Bud Light, Budweiser, Pepsi and Doritos and products like cars, movies, insurance and countless other things you don’t know you want yet.
+In between commentary from Kevin Burkhardt and Greg Olsen, we'll be seeing ads for brands like Bud Light, Budweiser, Pepsi and Doritos and products like cars, movies, insurance and countless other things you don't know you want yet.

 The cost to get the word out about your product?
-According to Executive Vice President of Advertising Sales of NBC Sports Group Don Lovinger, the going rate for a 30-second ad in this year’s Super Bowl is $6.5 million.
-Now, Lovinger revealed this number back in September when the big game was still months away.
+According to Executive Vice President of Advertising Sales of NBC Sports Group Don Lovinger, the going rate for a 30-second ad in last year's Super Bowl was $6.5 million.
+Now, with Super Bowl LVII on the horizon, the cost for airtime has gone up.

-However, Fox Business came out on February 7 and said the final 30-second spots for Super Bowl LVI between the Los Angeles Rams and Cincinnati Bengals went for as much as $7 million.
-For reference, Bengals quarterback Joe Burrow is making a base salary of under $2.3 million this season, per Spotrac.
+Variety came out on February 6 and said that 30-second spots for Super Bowl LVII between the Kansas City Chiefs and Philadelphia Eagles went for as much as $7 million.
+For reference, Eagles quarterback Jalen Hurts is making a base salary of under $1.1 million this season, per Spotrac.